What is account-based marketing (ABM)?

 ABM also takes a more holistic view of marketing, beyond just lead generation.
 Marketing to existing customer accounts to encourage upselling and cross-selling is one of the keys to getting the most value from your largest accounts.

-Account based marketing is an increasingly popular approach for B2B companies that target larger accounts.
-For companies that are trying to sell into large accounts with long sales cycles and large deal sizes, account based marketing offers many benefits over other marketing approaches.
-They include:
+Account-based marketing is an increasingly popular approach for B2B companies that target larger accounts.
+For companies that are trying to sell into large accounts with long sales cycles and large deal sizes, account-based marketing offers many benefits over other marketing approaches:

 Instead of a generic approach, marketers create personalized messaging for target accounts, taking what they know about their customer and tailor the creative assets of their campaign to the customer’s specific attributes and needs.